Local COVID Info & Resources (Ann Arbor)

 Fever and Respiratory Clinics To Treat Signs of COVID-19

-IHA has repurposed some urgent care clinics to treat patients with signs of COVID-19 at separate Fever and Respiratory Clinics.
+IHA provides separate hours.
 If you have signs, please do their free online screening before going to an Urgent Care clinic.
 People who have seen Michigan Medicine (U of M) doctors within the past 24 months can call their health care providers to be connected with the Michigan Medicine Patient COVID line.
 St. Joes is offering drive through testing.

 Suspected illnesses at IHA pediatric clinics are being split by time of day.